Skip to content

 Sending requests

-For RAG requests, Nixiesearch supports REST and WebSocket protocols:
+For RAG requests, Nixiesearch supports REST and Server Side Events for streaming responses:

 • REST: much simpler to implement, but blocks till full RAG response is generated.

-• WebSocket: can stream each generated response toke, but more complex.
+• SSE: can stream each generated response token, but is more complex to set up.

 Request format is the same for both protocols: